flexDev914/WARAddonClient/README.md

 You can use the <a href="https://aur.archlinux.org/packages/waraddonclient/">AUR package</a> to install the WARAddonClient on your computer.
 This is an optional way of installing it and BUGs may or may not be fixed.

-### JAR-Release (Prefered)

-This is a java-Application, so you'll need to be able to run .jar files on the system you desire to use this on.
-The only file you need is the <a href="https://github.com/Idrinth/WARAddonClient/releases/latest">jar-file in the latest Release</a>.
-After downloading it, copy it to your Warhammer Online directory and run it.

-Java is avaible at <a href="https://www.java.com" target="_blank">java.com</a> and is pretty much able to run on any system.

 ## Addon Authors